-If you’re asking your barber for a blowout, you’re asking for the hair to be tapered at the neck, sideburns, and temple area.
+If you ask your barber for a blowout, he or she will taper your hair at the neck, sideburns, and temple area.

 “The line at the nape or the front hairline is important,” says Chung, “in particular the line up around the ear.
 You shouldn’t go shorter than a grade one above the ear.”

-Fade haircut goes really well with dense and dark hair and your hair type will inform how it should be styled.
-After washing, afro hair should be left to dry naturally and finished with a little oil, with a longer top that isn’t overly shaped.
-Asian or Caucasian hair should be styled with a pomade or wax – or even paste or cream – with a matt finish to keep the texture.
+Fade haircut fits super well with thick dark hair and you should use your hair type to guide how to style it.
+After washing, leave your afro hair to dry naturally and apply a little bit of oil, with the top slightly longer and not overly shaped.
+Asian or Caucasian hair can use a pomade or wax – or even paste or cream – with a matt finish to maintain the texture.